|Category||Administration and Management|

 e) Non-monetary goods awarded as prizes and scholarships (e.g. books) should have the approximate monetary values as specified above.

-f) Exceptions to minimum values for prizes and scholarships will only be approved in exceptional circumstances, and shall be considered by Senate and Council either, for new prizes or scholarships, on the basis of a case provided by the hosting department, or for existing prizes or scholarships, on the recommendation of the Scholarships Committee following review (see Section 6 (b) above).
+f) Exceptions to minimum values for prizes and scholarships will only be approved in exceptional circumstances, and shall be considered by Senate and Council either, for new prizes or scholarships, on the basis of a case provided by the hosting department, or for existing prizes or scholarships, on the recommendation of the Scholarships and Prizes Committee following review (see Section 6 (b) above).

 g) Where, in any one year, a prize is shared across recipients, the value of the prize shall normally be split between the recipients.
 The amount awarded to each recipient must be no less than half the stated value of the prize.
 In cases where the prize is shared across more than twice the number of usual recipients, it is the responsibility of the host department to provide additional funds to meet this condition.